 Koinonia believes that there is a lasting place for a virtually learning element in the Compass Pathfinder program.
 With the positive feedback from the virtual lessons, they foresee a hybrid learning system continuing in the fall.
 “We want to evolve with the world as it is evolving,” said Abiecunas.
 “Compass [Pathfinder] has taken a new turn, and this will help Koinonia be at the forefront of helping students with disabilities.”

 Even with the unexpected challenges of the COVID-19 crisis, everyone involved sees the 2020 Compass Pathfinder program as a success.
-Springfield’s Director of Special Services, Brad Beun believes that the collaboration among the different organizations created “better and more efficient services for students.”
-He went on to say, “It’s been great to develop a stronger relationship with Summit DD as we work to meet the needs of our students with disabilities.”
+Springfield officials believe that the collaboration among the different organizations created “better and more efficient services for students.”
+They went on to say that it’s been great to “develop a stronger relationship with Summit DD” as they work to meet the needs of their students with disabilities.